unclehowell/datro/static/library/COLLABORATE.md

 ## Formatting - Images
 Another principle employed by this Files Library is to always use base64 image encoding and NOT links to images in the _static directory, as suggested by Sphinx.
 The benefit of this is a reduced amount of http requests.
+Personally rst can become a mindfield and deviate far from a normal looking text file.
+In this case it's worth sourcing .csv and images rather than trying to embedd images and tables
+The real value of base64 images and reStructuredText Tables as oppose to sourcing a .csv file, is to reduce the overall filesize of the branch or onorepo as a whole.
+Housekeeping a monorepo in this way is a full time job and/or a job for a team in itself.
+In the interim of such luxuries/ feasibility, be as dilligent as possible while working on this

 All images should have their width set to 620.
 Combined with the custom css changes in the build script, the images will appear perfectly centered on mobile and desktop and shouldn't overflow.